Date of Manufacture for Bicycle Components

 |

-Code 2 - In the 70s and perhaps earlier, a stamped
+In the 70s and perhaps earlier, a stamped code of the

-code of the form NN-N or NN-NN was used.
-We believe the initial NN is
+form NN-N or NN-NN was used.
+We believe the initial NN is a year code

-a year code with 46 = 1971.
+with 46 = 1971.
 The number after the dash is a month code.
+This code

-This code was used on Mighty Comp models.
-Andrew Chadwick reports having
+was used on Mighty Comp models.
+Andrew Chadwick reports having a Sugino

-a Sugino Maxy crankset with a variation of this code: "The dates
+Maxy crankset with a variation of this code: "The dates are stamped

-"49-5" on the inside of the left.
-The former is definitely
+on the inside of the left.
+The former is definitely a period/full stop/decimal

-NN-NN Japanese codes: "The Sugino codes with format NN-NN appear
+of the NN-NN Japanese codes: "The Sugino codes with format

-to be based on the Japanese Imperial Calendar.
-Whenever a new emperor
+NN-NN appear to be based on the Japanese Imperial Calendar.
+Whenever

-took the throne, a new era was officially declared.
-On December 25,
+a new emperor took the throne, a new era was officially declared.
+On

-1926 Emperor Hirohito ascended to the throne and chose the the name
+December 25, 1926 Emperor Hirohito ascended to the throne and chose

-Showa (radiant peace) for his era.
-It ended on January 07 1989 when
+the the name Showa (radiant peace) for his era.
+It ended on January

-Akihito took the throne and the Heisei (peaceful accomplishment) era
+07 1989 when Akihito took the throne and the Heisei (peaceful accomplishment)

 "I stumbled across this when I was trying to